smart-swimmingpool/website/content/docs/getting-started/_index.md

 ---
 title: Getting Started
 linktitle: Getting Started
-description: Getting Stated on Smart Swimming Pool
+description: Getting Stated on Smart Swimming Pool - Home automation for smarter Control of your Swimming Pool
 type: docs  # Do not modify.
 date: "2020-05-28"
 publishdate: "2020-05-28"